attakdefand/rustik-system-architecture/README.md

     *   Navigate to `http://localhost:9002` (or the port specified in your terminal output for the Next.js server).

     You should now be able to use the Rustik application, including its AI-powered analysis features.

+## Automated Workflows with GitHub Actions

+This project uses GitHub Actions to automate several quality checks:

+*   **Linting and Type Checking**: Automatically checks your code for style issues (ESLint) and type errors (TypeScript) on every push or pull request.
+This helps catch common mistakes early.
+(See: `.github/workflows/lint-typecheck.yml`)
+*   **Build Check**: Ensures your Next.js application successfully builds whenever changes are made.
+This prevents merging code that breaks the production build.
+(See: `.github/workflows/build-check.yml`)
+    *   **Note on Build Check**: The build process might require a `GOOGLE_API_KEY`.
+For CI, you can set a dummy key as a GitHub repository secret named `DUMMY_GOOGLE_API_KEY_FOR_BUILD`.
+If the build doesn't require it, this can be omitted from the workflow file.
+*   **(Future) Automated Testing**: If automated tests (unit, integration, end-to-end) are added to the project, GitHub Actions can be configured to run them automatically to verify the application's functionality.

 We hope you find Rustik insightful for exploring the fascinating world of hyperscale system architecture!